ImbueProgram/imbue-program-docs/program/frontend/setup/ubuntu.md

 # Setup instructions

-The following instructions will help you to get ready for [Imbue](http://www.imbue.es) fullstack bootcamp:
+The following instructions will help you to get ready for [Imbue](http://www.imbue.es) fullstack path:

 - Grab a text editor, ideally VSCode
 - Install a package manager